Step 0: Build environment

 “wait for transfer completion”.

-Step 3: exterior
+Step 3: exterior machine

-machine.
+Back to the exterior machine.
 It’s now necessary to prefetch the

-.
+sources for DeityGuard.
 This essentially runs the world_dryrun

-target of DeityGuard
+target of DeityGuard:

 ./dg-setup.sh prefetch